Tamu Lhosar: Activities

 During the festival, prayer flags are placed on major Buddhist stupas such as Swayambhunath and Boudhanath, as well as on the roofs of people's homes.
-People dress up in traditional attire, with men wearing bhangra, a white apron and a kachhad, a Nepalese traditional white, wrap-around skirt reaching the thighs or knees.
-Women wear ghalek and gunyo-cholo, a velvet blouse, and adorn gold ornaments such as earrings and semi-precious stone necklaces.
+People dress up in traditional attire; men wear a bhangra, a white apron and a kachhad, a Nepalese traditional white, wrap-around skirt reaching the thighs or knees.
+Women wear a ghalek and gunyo-cholo, a velvet blouse, and adorn gold ornaments such as earrings and semi-precious stone necklaces.
 Traditional dances such as the Ghatu dance and Chudka are performed, alongside songs such as "Thado Bhaka".

 Home-made Raksi is served during the festivities.